ADernild/.github/PULL_REQUEST_TEMPLATE.md

 # Pull Request Template

-Thank you for contributing to {{ github.repository }}!
+Thank you for contributing to [REPO_NAME]!
 Please fill out the following template to help us understand your changes.

 ## Description